Naloxone

 Image show case three steps mentioned above when administering injectable Naloxone.

 Remember to safely dispose of needles and other equipment to prevent accidental injury or transmission of infections.
-You can use a sharps container or follow local guidelines for disposal.
+You can use a sharps container or follow local public health guidelines for disposal.

 Does rapidly administering multiple doses of naloxone help to reverse an overdose?